pchaudhari23/Software_Notes/8. Artificial Intelligence/Topics/Azure AI/AI 102 exam guide.md

 ---

-3. Extract information with Azure AI Content Understanding
+3. Extract information with Azure AI Content Understanding:

    - Create an OCR pipeline to extract text from images and documents
    - Summarize, classify, and detect attributes of documents